JohnDoe-collab-stack/RevHalt/REadme.md

 In this formulation, the "proof strength" of any particular theory is not a primitive notion but rather emerges as a local property: it measures how much of the externally-defined computational truth the theory's provability predicate can capture.

+### Original contributions

+This project establishes three main results, each with distinct novelty:

+#### T1 — Canonicity of computational truth

+Classical result (Turing): *The halting problem is undecidable.*

+T1 proves something different: **computational truth is objective** — independent of the observation mechanism.

+The framework introduces `RHKit`, an abstract "observation mechanism" for traces.
+T1 proves:
+- `T1_traces`: Any valid Kit yields the same verdict as standard halting
+- `T1_uniqueness`: Two valid Kits are extensionally equivalent
+- `T1_semantics`: Under the DynamicBridge hypothesis, Rev captures model-theoretic consequence

+This is not Turing's theorem.
+It is a **canonicity result**: all valid observers converge to the same truth.

+#### T2 — Abstract Turing-Gödel synthesis

+Classical results: Turing (algorithmic undecidability) and Gödel I (true unprovable sentences) are typically presented separately.

+T2 extracts their **common abstract core** via `TuringGodelContext'`:
+- `diagonal_program`: the diagonal fixed-point axiom unifying both arguments
+- Result: no internal predicate can be simultaneously Total, Correct, and Complete

+This is not a reformulation; it is an **abstraction** that reveals the structural unity of Turing and Gödel.

+#### T3 — Complementarity theorem (novel)

+Classical incompleteness tells you what theories *cannot* do.
+T3 says what computational truth *can* do for them:

+> **For any sound theory T, Rev provides a strict sound extension.**

+Moreover, `T3_strong` proves the existence of **infinitely many disjoint extension directions**.
+This positions Rev as a **structured source of completion** for formal systems — not merely an external observer, but a complement.

+This has no classical analog.

 ---

 ## Syntax–semantics correspondence